serilog-mssql/serilog-sinks-mssqlserver/README.md

 ### PropertyName

-The optional name of a Serilog property to use as the value for the SqlColumn.
+The optional name of a Serilog property to use as the value for a custom column.
 If not provided, the property used is the one that has the same name as the specified ColumnName.
+It applies only to custom columns defined in `AdditionalColumns` and is ignored for standard columns.

 ### DataType